Person- and Family-Centred Care

 - Attend scheduled meetings in person or via teleconference.

-Those interested in volunteering as a PFCC Advisor should complete a Person and Family Advisor application form.
-For more information and to submit application form, please contact send completed forms to Mariel Parcon, Regional Manager Research and Evaluation at email@example.com.
+Those interested in volunteering as a PFCC Advisor should complete a Person and Family Advisor expression of interest form.
+For more information and to submit form, please contact Mariel Parcon, Regional Manager Research and Evaluation at firstname.lastname@example.org.